sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 Now we must compile sage for the first time.
 This will likely take a long time, but subsequent times (such as when reviewing tickets or developing the sage library or upgrading to the latest version of sage) should be much faster.

- Note:: whenever you run the `git` or `make` commands, make sure you are in the sage directory.
+ Note:: Whenever you run the `git` or `make` commands, make sure you are in the sage directory.

 Still, there are two things you can do to significantly speed up building sage:
  * If you already have Atlas libraries built somewhere, you can tell sage to re-use them instead of re-building them.
 This is controlled by the `SAGE_ATLAS_LIB` environment variable.